dart-lang/site-www/src/_guides/language/common-prob.md

 This sometimes happens when you create a simple dynamic collection and the analyzer Dart infers the type in a way you didn't expect.
-When you later add values of a different type, it triggers a static warning.
+When you later add values of a different type, the analyzer produces a warning.

 **Fix:** Specify the type explicitly.